PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 replace the unbounded full-map loop.
 The former 409-line helper is a 17-line dispatcher, and all seven production calls provide the Session LayoutState.

+The adjacent strict
+`NHWC -> Transpose(NCHW) -> MUL(const) -> Transpose(NHWC) -> ADD(const)`
+layout island is owned by `passes/affine_post_add_layout.py`.
+The owner starts from graph-ordered MUL candidates, proves one typed NHWC-to-NCHW producer and one typed NCHW-to-NHWC consumer, then validates every consumer of the private post output as a plain ADD tail.
+Multiple ADD branches and downstream repeated input slots are preserved.
+The pre adapter remains when another branch still uses its NCHW output; otherwise both Transposes are removed.

+The surviving MUL output adopts the removed post-Transpose tensor's exact shape, dynamic signature, logical layout, and physical layout.
+This makes the post tensor the sole authoritative layout contract and replaces the legacy metadata permutation heuristic.
+ADD side inputs are finite same-dtype scalar or exact `[1,1,1,C]` constants.
+MUL supports finite FLOAT16, FLOAT32, and FLOAT64 scalar, raw NCHW channel/spatial/full, already-NHWC, and legacy direct non-rank-four constants under the same shared orientation contract as the affine pre/post owner.
+Ambiguous equal-axis non-invariant rank-four constants are rejected.
+A changed MUL constant with an unrelated consumer receives one deterministic `_nhwc` clone.

+Producer uniqueness, exact consumer multiplicity, dependency order, public boundaries, rank-four shape/signature permutations, dtype, quantization, fused activation, constant provenance, and downstream order are resolved before mutation with one `ModelIRGraphIndex`.
+The plan is resolved again at apply time, including clone-name and removal preflight.
+Candidate traversal is bounded by a configurable 32-rewrite ceiling; pruning is success-only and the Session `LayoutState` is synchronized.
+The former 278-line lowerer helper is a 17-line dispatcher and all four production calls provide LayoutState.
+The four-line Pad compatibility wrapper remains independently owned by `passes/pad_layout.py` because its topology and constant contracts differ.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter